meatpiHQ/wican-fw/README.md

 **PID: PID Number in DEC**
 If the frame is a response to a PID request, set this parameter to the relevant PID number.
 Otherwise, for non-PID frames, it should be set to -1.

+**Index: PID index**
+For all standard PID requests, this should be set to 2, referring to byte 2 in the response.
+In certain special cases, this value may differ from 2.
+If the PID is set to -1, the interpreter will disregard this value.

 **Start Bit**
 Indicate the bit from which you want to commence extracting the value.
 For instance, if Byte 0 is represented as 0xA0 in binary (b1010 0000), 'Bit 0' would correspond to 1, 'Bit 1' to 0, and so forth.